A documentary photographer working at the threshold between the staged and the lived.

 Reading a scene means seeing the whole of it before it resolves — the geometry, the light, the tension between people — and knowing which sixtieth of a second holds all three.
 That is the difference between a person with a camera and a director of photography.

-Truth & Love photographs weddings as they truly happen — nothing posed, nothing repeated — and presents them to an editorial standard.
+The work.
+Weddings photographed as they truly happen — nothing posed, nothing repeated — and presented to an editorial standard.
 Martin Parr's unblinking social eye; Gregory Crewdson's held, cinematic light.
-Documentary substance, couture finish.

 The pages below are annotated.
 Not to decorate the pictures, but to show the thinking they were made with — because that thinking is what you are commissioning.

 Every frame carries three decisions — composition, light, drama.
 The margin notes below say them out loud.
-Press "reveal the grid" to see the golden-ratio armature each frame is built on.
+Press reveal the grid to see the armature each frame is built on.

 It began by the doorway — a father straightening his son's collar, the boy grinning up at him.
 Then the father broke first.
 The weight of the day, of what he was about to promise, arrived in him, and he let it show.
 No turning away, no swallowing it down.